dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 - **SDK branch** – A git branch related to a specific SDK band, e.g. `release/8.0.1xx`.
 - **Non-SDK branch** – A git branch common for all associated SDK bands, e.g. `release/8.0`.
 - **Intermediate packages** – Packaged build produces of each of the individual repositories either built in their source repos or during the subsequent build of each individual repository component within the VMR.
 These are used during package flow between the VMR and the individual repositories.
+- **Maestro** - a service used by the .NET team to manage dependency flow between repositories.

 ## SDK bands